TwoFistedJustice/peyton_place/readme.md

 **Matt Swain, Dr**: 60 yo.
 Known for his kindness, thick wavy silver hair, and twinkling blue eyes.
 Seth's best friend.
 Lives on Chestnut
 St across from Harrington in a large white pillared house.
 Widow.
 Runs the town hospital.
 Lewd humor.

-**Elsie Thornton**: Youngish schoolteacher of 7 years.
+**Elsie Thornton**: Youngish (or oldish depending on chapter) schoolteacher of 7 years.
 Graduate of Smith College.